-Change in fair value of derivative liability
+Change in fair value of liabilities

-We entered into a series of notes that were determined to have embedded derivative instruments in the form of a contingent put option.
+Between 2018 and 2021, we entered into a series of notes that were determined to have embedded derivative instruments in the form of a contingent put option.
 The notes were recognized at the value of proceeds received after allocating issuance proceeds to the bifurcated contingent put option.
 The notes were subsequently measured at amortized cost using the effective interest method to accrete interest over their term to bring the notes' initial carrying value to their principal balance at maturity.
 The bifurcated put option was initially measured at fair value and subsequently measured at fair value with changes in fair value recognized as a component of other expenses in the consolidated statements of operations.